The campaign to discredit MCS

 The CMA briefing paper

 The paper laid out the threat that MCS posed to their members and to a wide range of businesses, including hospitals, dry cleaners, lawn care, clothing, paints as well as many types of consumer products.
-The authors thought it quite possible that legislators would accept MCS (or "misperceive environmental illness as medically legitimate" as the paper states it).
+The author thought it quite possible that legislators would accept MCS (or "misperceive environmental illness as medically legitimate" as the paper states it).
 That could lead to “enormous cost,” the paper warned.

 A particular threat was the expensive lawsuits from people made sick by toxic products.

-The paper then provided an overview of the scientific controversy, which was substantial, as there was little actual science available.
+The paper then provided an overview of the scientific controversy, which was substantial, as there was very little actual science available.
 Four medical societies had also issued statements critical of MCS.

 A little ridicule was also used:

 The basic fallacy in their reasoning is that the observed symptoms may be induced by many other causes.
 An equivalent example of such erroneous reasoning is that if a rooster crows every morning before sunrise, then the sun rises because roosters crow. (pg 13)